Binary Search Algorithm Code Template

 Let me start with a joke:

-books from the library.
-As he was leaving, the alarm went off, so the security guard stopped him to check which book wasn't registered.
-Dong was about to pass each book through the alarm one by one to find the one causing the alarm, but the security guard looked at him disdainfully: "Don't you even know binary search?"
+One day, A-Dong borrowed N books from the library.
+When leaving, the alarm went off.
+The security guard stopped A-Dong to check which book was not properly checked out.
+A-Dong was about to scan each book under the detector to find the problem book, but the security guard rolled his eyes: "You don't know binary search?"

-So, the security guard divided the books into two piles and passed the first pile through the alarm.
-The alarm went off, indicating the book causing the alarm was in this pile.
-He then divided this pile into two and passed the first half through the alarm again.
-The alarm went off once more, and he continued dividing into two piles...
+The guard divided the books into two piles and scanned the first pile.
+The alarm went off, so the problem book was in that pile.
+He split the pile again, scanned the first half, the alarm went off again, and so on...

-From then on, the library lost N - 1
+Since then, the library lost N - 1 books.

-This article explores several common scenarios for binary search: finding a number, finding the left boundary, and finding the right boundary.
-We will delve into the details, such as whether inequality should include equality, whether mid
+This article explores the most common binary search situations: finding a number, finding the left boundary, and finding the right boundary.
+We will dive deep into details, such as whether inequalities should include the equal sign, and whether mid should be adjusted up or down.
+We will look at why these differences exist so you can flexibly and accurately write correct binary search algorithms.

 int binarySearch(int[] nums, int target) {